yearn/veYFI/README.md

 ## veYFIRewardPool

-Users who lock veYFI can claim YFI from the veYFI exited early and the non distributed gauge rewards due to the lack of boost.
+Users who lock veYFI can claim YFI from the veYFI exited early and the non-distributed gauge rewards due to the lack of boost.
 You will be able to start claiming from the veFYI reward pool two or three weeks from the Thursday after which you lock before you can claim.

 ## Setup